 So that's how we backed into our first major product.
+We're actually making this a product now, and we prices by it by the end of March.

 I'd like to wrap up by talking about something different.
 Not completely different, but different.
-We're a consumer product company, but we recognize that there are many consumer markets.
+We're a consumer product company, but we recognize that there are other markets.
 Our work doing the Sketching in Hardware conferences and Maker Faire showed us that there's a need for better user experience design around basic electronic components and that ubicomp technology can satisfy that need.
 Making an LEDs light up is easy, but making an RGB LED a specific color or blink in a specific pattern is hard.
 You have to know about color theory and pulse-width modulation and power.
 We decided to make it easy and to see if we could push the concept of ubiquitous computing all the way down to the level of individual components.
 BlinkM is a smart LED.
 You give it an RGB triplet, it knows how to make it glow that color.
 You give it two, it'll do a smooth fade between them through color space.
 You give it a pattern, it'll blink in that pattern.
 Once programmed, it works just like an ordinary LED.
 It's a slightly enchanted LED.
-The component as a tiny appliance, an atomic unit of ubicomp: a one bit output and a cpu.
-We made 1000 of them, they went on sale two and a half weeks ago and we're happy to report we're nearly sold out.
+The component as a tiny appliance.